divio/divio-cloud-docs/how-to/resources-configure-git.rst

 How to set up Git hosting for your project
 =======================================================

 All Divio Cloud projects can use the Git private server we provide.
-If you prefer, you can instead use the Git hosting provider of your choice.
+If you prefer, you can instead use a Git hosting provider of your choice.

 ..  important::